devarajanv/node-js-marklogic/README.md

 $npm install str-reverse

 # Edit/Run the javascript
 Edit/Run the javascript file(ml-create-doc.js).
-This is a simple java script code which prints text in console output file(hello-world.js).
+This creates a JSON document, inserts it into MarkLogic Database(Documents Database) by making a REST API interface call.
 $ node ml-create-doc.js

 # Output